Top 5 Best Low Vision Watches

 • Easy to see with its large black numbers and the white dial face

-• It’s simple to press the button for the illumination feature, which really helps users tell time at night or in darkened rooms
+• It’s simple to press the button for the illumination feature

-• Several users with macular degeneration love it and they’re so happy they can tell time independently again
+• Users with macular degeneration love it, and are happy they can tell time independently again

 • Fashionable design that everyone seems to love, regardless of gender